 You will need to set up a crypto wallet that is compatible with the blockchain that the NFT project is built on in order to interact with the marketplaces.
 The most commonly used wallets are MetaMask for Ethereum, Phantom for Solana and Terra Station for Terra.
 Once you’ve gotten a wallet set up, transfer ETH/SOL/LUNA to the wallet from a centralized exchange of your choice and you’re good to go!

 When looking to buy an NFT as an investment piece, it’s important to evaluate the project holistically and not solely rely on how it looks.
 Similar to picking out crypto projects to invest in, the quality of the founding team, proven ability to execute and deliver and roadmap of the project are important factors to consider.
 Perhaps the most important and most difficult factor to measure is the strength of the community that the project has managed to build.
 NFTs derive their value largely from their communities and projects with strong communities will be able to withstand bearish periods.
 We’ve even seen cases where communities have rallied and revived projects by delivering in areas where the founding team has failed.
-Most recent example of such a case was Pudgy Penguins.
+An example of such a case is Pudgy Penguins, which went through a period of turmoil due to the failures of the initial founding team but has since recovered and hit at new highs in ETH terms despite the broader market downturn.

 With the number of NFT projects being released everyday, it’s almost impossible to keep up with all of them.
 One strategy is to follow smart money and pay attention to projects that have piqued their interest, Nansen NFT dashboards, along with some other NFT Analytics tools, help with that.
 You’re able to check transaction data of specific projects in “NFT God Mode”, minting data on “Mint Master” and get an overview of smart money activity over the last 24 Hours on “NFT Smart Money”.

 Some of the NFT dashboards that are available on Nansen: